Devin Durrant: LDS Church service

-Author
+Writing career

-Durrant has written two books.
-The first book is titled, Raising an All-American: Helping Your Child Succeed in Athletics and in Life.
-The second book title is The Values Delta: A Small and Simple Way to Make a Positive Difference in Your Personal and Professional Life.
+Durrant has written three books.
+The books are titled, in order of release: Raising an All-American: Helping Your Child Succeed in Athletics and in Life, Becoming an All-American, and The Values Delta: A Small and Simple Way to Make a Positive Difference in Your Personal and Professional Life.

 Personal life

 Durrant's parents are George and Marilyn Durrant.
 Durrant and his wife, Julie, are the parents of six children.